YunaHan53/hogwarts-spells-api/README.md

 - As a basic user, I would like to be able to change password.
 - As a basic user, I would like to be able to sign out.
 - As a basic user, I would like to be able to see all the spells available.
-- As a moderate user, I would like to be able to add a spell to my favorites.
+- As a moderate user, I would like to be able to create my own spell.
 - As a moderate user, I would like to be able to update a spell description.
 - As a moderate user, I would like to be able to remove a spell.
+- As an advanced user, I would like to be able to add a spell to my favorites.

 ### Technologies Used